The coach who looks at

 Within months, I was the faculty students would petition to keep.
 When institute management reassigned batches to other instructors, students wrote signed letters demanding I be reinstated.
 It happened more than once.
 I took note of what that meant.

 But I also took note of what was wrong with the institutional model.
 Large batches.
-Rigid, standardized syllabi calibrated for the average student — deliberately made approachable so that students would refer friends, not actually challenge themselves.
+Rigid, standardised syllabi calibrated for the average student.
 Faculty rotating mid-course.
 No individual diagnosis.
 No continuity.
-The system was designed to sell enrollment, not engineer performance.
+The system was designed to sell enrolment, not engineer performance.

 I knew I could not maintain the standard of coaching I believed in inside that system.
 In 2017, I left to coach independently — exclusively online, exclusively focused on GMAT and CAT, exclusively 1-on-1 or in small groups where I could give every student the individual attention the work requires.